slbr117/capstone-2/README.md

 1. There is a file <code>OOP.md</code> in the root level of this repository.
 Please answer the questions in that file.

 2. Create a terminal based, 2D game.
 Written in Java.
-The following are the game ideas:
+Following are the game ideas:
 * [Space Invaders](https://www.andoverpatio.co.uk/21/space-invaders/)
 * [Asteriods](https://arcade.ly/games/asteroids/)
 * [Pac Man](https://pacman.live/play.html)